Mariam123saeed/AVR_COTS/SMART_HOME_PROJECT/Smart Home Management System.md

 ### Overview

 The **Smart Home Management System** is a comprehensive solution designed to control and monitor home appliances and user access remotely and locally.
 It features an admin and user interface for efficient home management.
-The system includes functionalities such as user authentication, appliance control, and system resets, leveraging hardware components like Arduino, LCD, keypad, LEDs, and SPI communication for seamless interaction.
+The system includes functionalities such as user authentication, appliance control, and system resets, leveraging hardware components like   LCD, keypad, LEDs, and SPI communication for seamless interaction.

 ------